cwchentw/lightweight-cms/content/reference/project-structure.md

 ---
-title: Project Structure of mdcms
+title: Project Structure of Lightweight CMS
 mtime: 2021/6/26
 weight: 5
 ---

 ## Prologue

-This article illustrates project structure of mdcms to give its users a roadmap to mdcms.
+This article illustrates project structure of Lightweight CMS to give its users a roadmap to Lightweight CMS.

-## Bird View of mdcms
+## Bird View of Lightweight CMS

-Here we browse project structure of mdcms with `tree(1)`:
+Here we browse project structure of Lightweight CMS with `tree(1)`:

 ```shell
 $ tree -a -L 1 -F